msklyarov/CV/cv.md

-More than 19 years of successful development of websites, database applications, APIs development, APIs integration, desktop applications and mobile games.
+More than 19 years of successful development of websites, database applications, APIs development, APIs integration, desktop applications, and mobile games.

-It's important to me to finish tasks in time, pay attention to the details of the task and write a clear, reliable and nice-looking code.
+It's important to me to finish tasks in time, pay attention to the details of the task and write clear, reliable and nice-looking code.
 I always use best practices and test my work carefully and thoroughly.
 I am familiar with "code review" and "unit test coverage of a code"  techniques.
-I have a lot of experience of working with Agile methodology using JIRA, Redmine and ASANA.
+I have a lot of experience working with Agile methodology using JIRA, Redmine and ASANA.

 #### Technologies: